laxeye/zga/README.md

 ### Operating systems requirements

-ZGA was tested on Ubuntu 18.04.
+ZGA was tested on Ubuntu 18.04 and 19.10.
 Most probably any modern 64-bit Linux distribuition is enough.

 Your feedback on other OS is welcome!